Yukhym Shkolnykov: Playing career

 Since 1960 he played for the Chernihiv's Desna (Avanhard at first).
 In 1965, when he was touring with the Ukraine football national team India, Burma and Thailand (scored 8 goals), he received an invitation from Nikolai Starostin to move to Muscovite "Spartak", but decided to stay in his Chernihiv team.

 In 1963 after his return from Zirka Chernihiv, Shkolnikov became a fan's favorite whom the Chernihiv's fans called "Fima, davai" (Fima, let's go).

 In 1976 as a coach of amateur Khimik Chernihiv he won the Chernihiv Oblast Football Championship in 1976.
 The year later, in 1977, Desna Chernihiv was reestablished.

 Coaching career

 At the end of his playing career he coached the amateur team Khimik Chernihiv, which under his leadership became the Champion of Ukrainian Amateur Football Championship in 1976.
 In 1977, on the basis of "Chemist" was revived "Desna", in 1982 took second place in the Ukrainian zone of the Second League of the USSR.
-With Vinnytsia's Niva (1983–1986) he won medals in the Second All-Union League for three seasons in a row.
+With Vinnytsia's Niva (1983–1986) he won medals in the Second All-Union League for three consecutive seasons.

 In 1987–1992 he headed Bukovyna Chernivtsi in 1988 got the first place and in 1989 got second.
 The team entered won the Soviet Second League in 1990 and was promoted to First League of the USSR and the following season took 5th place.
 In 1991, after the collapse of the Soviet Union, he was one of the candidates for the position of head coach of the national team of Ukraine.